mrrosales1/am207_2018fall/wiki/prosocialchimpslab1.md

 ## Posteriors and Posterior predictives

-First we create a trace function that takes into account the fact that we are using "nested" models, and that the full trace for $$logit(p)$$ can be obtained by setting some coefficients to 0
+First we create a trace function that takes into account the fact that we are using "nested" models, and that the full trace for $logit(p)$ can be obtained by setting some coefficients to 0